A massive 40 million people use social media every day.

 Again not all external social media agencies operate this way, but a lot do, and some are way better than others.
-If you don’t ask them the right questions and take on their services blindly, it’s your business that will suffer.
-Be wise, rigorously question your social media agency on how they are managing your businesses social media management.
+If you don’t ask them the right questions and just take on their services blindly, it’s your business that will suffer.
+Be wise, rigorously question your social media agency on how they will manage your businesses social media management.

 They want to feel proud and they want to make you feel proud of them when they act as your brand advocates on social media.
 By empowering your own team through social media training, it can without a doubt prove to be a more cost-effective way of implementing a successful long term social media marketing plan.

-They must also understand that the businesses brand and integrity is being entrusted to them and that they can and must be able to handle all of the responsibility that goes with it.
+They must also understand that the businesses brand and integrity is being entrusted to them and that they can and must be able to handle the responsibility that goes with it.

-Ultimately businesses can manage sales, recruitment, customer feedback and campaign management through their own, in-house social media teams.
-Granted it’s not an overnight process to get it all set up and in place, but in the long term the amount of money and time that could be saved by your business, by avoiding outsourcing to external agencies, will be of great benefit to your business.
+Ultimately businesses can manage sales, recruitment, customer feedback and campaign management through their own inhouse social media teams.
+Granted it’s not an overnight process to get it all set up and in place, but in the long term the amount of money and time that could be saved by your business, from avoiding outsourcing to external agencies will be of great benefit to your business.

 Social media is dominating the way marketing departments are devising their sales and marketing goals.
 Need proof?
-Well just take a look at how many larger business and organisations, are investing in in-house social media departments and on-going staff social media training and development.
-Coca-cola, BMW, Cadburys, Boohoo.com, Slater and Gordon to name but a few.
+Well just take a look at how many larger businesses and organisations are investing in inhouse social media departments and ongoing staff social media training and development.
+Coca-Cola, BMW, Cadburys, Boohoo.com, Slater and Gordon to name but a few.

-The points outlined in this article should help those owners and managers who are considering taking their social media activities to beyond the level of concept.
-These businesses can then confidently plan their approach to social media growth and development effectively and with a view to devising a strategy which works consistently for their employees and businesses.
+The points outlined in this article should help those owners and managers who are considering taking their social media activities beyond the level of concept.
+These businesses can then confidently plan their approach to social media growth and development effectively, with a view to devising a strategy which works consistently for their employees and businesses.

 If you would like any further advice and guidance on any element of your business’s social media training and development, please click here or visit us at www.squarebaseconsulting.com With over 20 years’ experience in digital marketing and digital marketing training, we are certain that we can make a positive difference to your business or organisation.